 Ready?
 Let's explore the PIANO, a surprising relationship between the UKULELE and VIOLIN, and another surprising relationship between GUITAR and CELLO!

 If we don’t know each other already, my name is Zach Tolan.
-I’m a father, a teacher, an inventor (of a patented music notation system I use in Kids Piano and other Exact-Notes classes, books, and courses.
-I’ve taught music for many years, and in that time I've specialized in growing young musicians "from seed," that is to say, being their first teacher.
+I’m a father, a teacher, and the inventor of the patent award-winning music notation system I use in Kids Piano and other Exact-Notes classes, books, and courses.
+I’ve taught music for many years, and in that time I've specialized in growing young musicians "from seed," that is, being their first teacher.

 You see... we can't force nutrients directly into a plant's roots... but we can put fertilizer in the root's PATH to help them absorb what they can when they're ready.